-Adding proper authentication to your accounts gives the incoming servers the assurance that you are who you say you are.
-Or in other words – it makes it very hard for any phishing attempt to happen on your watch.
+Proper authentication protocols assure incoming servers that you are who you say you are.
+Or in other words – it makes it very hard for spammers or phishers to attempt anything suspicious.

-The standard set of authentications includes SPF, DKIM and the icing on the cake – DMARC.
-If you’re having trouble with getting your emails being delivered, making sure everything is fine in the authentications department should be your first step.
+The standard set of authentications includes SPF, DKIM, and the icing on the cake – DMARC.
+If you’re having trouble delivering emails to the inboxes, taking care of authentication should be your first step.

 Grow your list organically

-As we mentioned earlier in the article, some of the things that can really derail your reputation are spam reports, bounces, traps and unsubscribes.
+As we mentioned earlier in the article, some of the things that can really derail your reputation are high spam complaint rates, high bounce rates, spam traps, unsubscribe rates, and low open rates.
 Nearly all of these can be avoided if your mailing list is grown in a healthy way.

 This means always relying on double opt-in (asking each subscriber to confirm their subscription).

 This also means communicating clearly that you’re adding someone to your email list.
 And no, sneaking a tiny marked checkbox doesn’t count.
 You should always look for an informed decision instead of luring people into your lists.